habibul610/localshare-ops/README.md

 ![License](https://img.shields.io/badge/LICENSE-MIT-red?style=for-the-badge)

 > **"Data sovereignty in your own subnet."**
 > A high-performance, self-hosted operational console for secure file sharing and encrypted messaging within trusted local networks.
+Server.log file is only for demo to showcase the log's

 ---